ECP-WarpX/picsar/README.md

 ## **1. Overview**

-The Particle-In-Cell Scalable Application Resource (PICSAR) is a high performance library intended to help scientists porting their Particle-In-Cell (PIC) codes to the next generation of exascale computers.
+The Particle-In-Cell Scalable Application Resource (PICSAR) is a high performance repository intended to help scientists porting their Particle-In-Cell (PIC) codes to the next generation of exascale computers.

 PICSAR exploits the three levels of parallelism that will be required to achieve good performances on future architectures: distributed memory parallelization (internode), shared memory parallelization (intranode) and vectorization.

+PICSAR includes:

-The PICSAR library also contains a "mini-app" standalone Particle-In-Cell (PIC) code that includes the key functionalities of the main PIC loop.
-It is a compact **self-contained proxy** that adequately portrays the computational loads and dataflow of the more complex PIC codes.
+- A high performance library of highly optimized versions of the key functionalities of the PIC loop.
+- A compact "mini-app" standalone code, which serves as a self-contained proxy that adequately portrays the computational loads and dataflow of more complex PIC codes.
+- A Python wrapper for using PICSAR optimized routines with Python-driven codes.

 PICSAR can be run in two modes: